Madison Scouts Drum and Bugle Corps

 The Madison Scouts Drum and Bugle Corps is a World Class competitive junior drum and bugle corps based in Madison, Wisconsin.
-The Madison Scouts were one of the thirteen founding member corps of Drum Corps International (DCI), and are a two-time DCI World Champion.
-Until 2018, when the Madison Scouts featured a female performer for only the fourth time in their history, naming her the "first female full-member" of the corps, they had remained one of only two all-male corps.
-In July 2019, the Madison Scouts adopted a non-discrimination policy that expands membership to both genders to participate in the Madison Scouts, effectively opening the way for women to become members of the corps.
+The Madison Scouts are one of the thirteen founding member corps of Drum Corps International (DCI) and a two-time DCI World Champion.
+Entering the 2024 season, the Madison Scouts are currently the oldest continuously active junior corps.

+Until 2018, they had remained one of only two all-male corps alongside The Cavaliers Drum and Bugle Corps.
+In 2019, the Madison Scouts adopted a non-discrimination policy that expanded membership for all gender identities to participate in the Madison Scouts, making the corps co-ed.

 History

 The corps originated on December 3, 1920 under the direction of Lewis Kessler and maintained an active performance schedule through the end of 1925.

 Leadership changes in the Council combined with flagging participation in Scouting resulted in the corps activity being paused in the fall of 1925.
 Attempts were made in 1928 and 1930 to restart the corps but to no avail, likely hampered by the Great Depression.
 A revitalization of the Council began in 1935, which saw the return of Lewis Kessler's involvement.

 In October 1937, the Four Lakes Council began to actively recruit members to restart the corps.
-The 1938 redux would have E.J.
-Hess as its director and Clarence H. Beebe as the corps' director, a position he would hold for thirty years until his death in 1968 The advisory committee to guide the musical unit included none other than Lewis Kessler, the original corps director.
+The 1938 revival would have E. J. Hess as its director and Clarence H. Beebe as the corps' director, a position he would hold for thirty years until his death in 1968.
+The advisory committee to guide the musical unit included none other than Lewis Kessler, the original corps director.

 In its early days, the corps performed concerts and appeared in many local parades.
-During World War II the corps participated in War Bond rallies.
-The corps was split in 1951, with the older members becoming the Madison Explorer Scouts and the younger assigned to the Madison Junior Scouts, a cadet "feeder" corps for the older unit.
+During World War II, the corps participated in war bond rallies.
+The corps was split in 1951, with the older members becoming the Madison Explorer Scouts and the younger assigned to the Madison Junior Scouts, a cadet feeder corps for the older unit.

-In 1954 the Explorer Scouts entered field competitions and, in their first "national" competition, finished second at the VFW Nationals in Philadelphia.
-They repeated as runners-up at Boston in 1955.
-In 1956, they attended the American Legion Nationals in Los Angeles and also placed second.
-They were then finalists at VFW Nationals from 1957 through 1962, and also made American Legion Finals in 1958 and 1959.
-In the early 1960s the corps switched from Explorer Scout uniforms to West Point cadet style uniforms.
-While attending VFW Nationals from 1964 through 1969, they made a finals appearance only with a 10th place tie in 1966.
-In 1969, Bill Howard became corps director, and the corps returned to wearing Explorer uniforms.
-The corps made immediate improvements and returned to VFW finals in 1970 and 1971.
+In 1954, the Explorer Scouts entered field competitions and, in their first national competition, finished second at the VFW Nationals in Philadelphia.
+They repeated as runners-up in 1955.
+In 1956, they attended the American Legion Nationals in Los Angeles and again placed second.
+They were then finalists at VFW Nationals from 1957 through 1962 and made American Legion Finals in 1958 and 1959.
+In 1969, Bill Howard became corps director.